surelyshirleyxx/morenewthings/README.md

 # morenewthings
-# 1. how to count vowels.
+ 1. how to count vowels.
+ 2. how to count consonants.